Susan Eisenhower: Career

-In academia, she is a current External Advisory Board Member of the MIT Energy Initiative.
+In academia, she is an External Advisory Board Member of the MIT Energy Initiative.
 She has also served as an Academic Fellow of the International Peace and Security program of the Carnegie Corporation of New York, as director of the Carnegie Endowment for International Peace, and as an advisor to Johns Hopkins' Nitze School of Advance International Studies.

-Eisenhower testified before the Senate Armed Services and Senate Budget Committees on policy toward the region.
+Eisenhower testified before the Senate Armed Services and Senate Budget Committees on policy toward Russia and the former Soviet Union.
 She was also appointed to the National Academy of Sciences' standing Committee on International Security and Arms Control, where she served for eight years.

-Susan Eisenhower is also active in the corporate world, serving on the advisory boards of Thorium Power, IxReveal, and Foolproof.
+Eisenhower is also active in the corporate world, serving on the advisory boards of Thorium Power, IxReveal, and Foolproof.
 She is also a Senior Director of Stonebridge International, a Washington-based international consulting firm headed by former national Security Advisor Samuel "Sandy" Berger and former Senator Warren Rudman.

 She has provided analysis for CNN International, MSNBC, The Situation Room with Wolf Blitzer, Fox News, The Newshour with Jim Lehrer, Hardball with Chris Matthews, One on One with John McLaughlin, the BBC, and three network morning programs.
 Over the years, she has appeared on many other programs, including Nightline, World News Tonight with Peter Jennings, This Week with David Brinkley, and CBS Sunday Morning with Charles Kuralt.

-Eisenhower has spoken at many diverse types of gatherings: from the nation's most distinguished institutions such as Harvard to countless World Affairs Councils and corporate gatherings.
+She has spoken at diverse gatherings such as Harvard University, World Affairs Councils, and corporate gatherings.
 She has also spoken to many expert audiences.
 For instance, she gave the Commandant's Lecture at the Army War College in Carlisle, the Harry S. Truman Distinguished Lecture at Sandia National Laboratory, and she delivered the 2008 Rose Lecture at MIT.
-She has also given full speeches, by invitation, at other prominent places, such as the National Press Club, the Smithsonian Institution, the National Archives, the Hollywood Bowl, the French National Assembly, the Rotunda of the Capitol, and the White House, on two recent occasions.
+She has also given full speeches at other prominent places, such as the National Press Club, the Smithsonian Institution, the National Archives, the Hollywood Bowl, the French National Assembly, the Rotunda of the Capitol, and the White House.

-Eisenhower has also been seen as a "talking head" on many TV programs and documentaries, including Oliver North's War Stories, Sony Pictures Why We Fight and, most recently, Sputnik Mania.
+Eisenhower has also been seen as a "talking head" on television programs and documentaries, including Oliver North's War Stories, Why We Fight and, most recently, Sputnik Mania.

-She has received four honorary doctorates, most recently from the Monterey Institute, where she was cited for her work on nuclear nonproliferation.
-Eisenhower received the 2008 Dolibois History Prize from Miami University.
+She has received four honorary doctorates, including from the Monterey Institute, where she was cited for her work on nuclear nonproliferation.
+She received the 2008 Dolibois History Prize from Miami University.
 She was a keynote speaker at the 2012 Washington & Jefferson College Energy Summit, where the Washington & Jefferson College Energy Index was unveiled.